-In this article, NZ Secondary Schools Netball Coach, Charissa Barham shares some valuable ideas on creating positive sporting environments and understanding our purpose as coaches.
+In this article, Sport Development Consultant, Charissa Barham shares some valuable ideas on creating positive sporting environments and understanding our purpose as coaches.

 Hāpaita te ara mātauranga, kia haukaha te tipu ō ngā rangatira mō āpōpō.

-I am Head Coach of the New Zealand Secondary Schools Netball Team and the National Youth Development Manager at Netball New Zealand.
-One of the questions I most frequently get asked is, “what makes a successful Secondary Schools Coach?”
+Reflecting on my time as Head Coach of the New Zealand Secondary Schools Netball Team and the National Youth Development Manager at Netball New Zealand, one of the questions I most frequently get asked is, “what makes a successful Secondary Schools Coach?”

 So, if you are a Secondary Schools Coach, whether you realise it or not, you are a guide and facilitator to the experience that our young people have in sport.
 It is very likely that you will play a critical part in whether a young person will want to show up tomorrow, next week or next year.
 It makes sense, then, to pause and ask ourselves as coaches: do we know what our young people’s motivators are?
 What will keep them active, what stops them and what environments can we provide them to help continue their lifelong passion for sport and physical activity?